 Skin and mole check

 Vital Face and Vein specialise in skin and mole examination and treatments.
 The doctor will advise what type of moles you have and what method of removal is suitable.
 Skin tags are removed with Surgitron.
 Sometimes early skin cancers are able to be treated with topical creams or nitrogen treatments.
+Contact us to book a skin or mole check with Wellington’s doctor operated appearance medicine clinic Vital Face & Vein.

 WHAT IS A MOLE?